MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md

 :::image type="content" source="../assets/images/saas-offer/cached-launch-app.png" alt-text="This screenshot shows the flow of the cached launch of the app in meeting stage.":::

-Enable app caching to host the embedded app in webview and it is reused when users go to different instances of the app within a window.
+Enable app caching to host the embedded app in webview and it's reused when users go to different instances of the app within a window.

 The webview of the app remains in the DOM and it's hidden when users go out of the app and it's shown when users return to the app.
 Any audio that is playing is muted when the app is cached.